 How Long Will My Henna Tattoo Last After Swimming?

-The lifespan of the henna tattoo is dependent on various factors such as the quality of henna used, skin type and how well it was applied.
+The lifespan of a henna tattoo depends on various factors, such as the quality of the henna used, skin type, and how well it was applied.
 However, swimming can speed up the fading process of a henna tattoo.

 Conclusion